distributed-text-services/workshops/_events/2021-hackathon.md

 title: DTS Hackathon
 ---

 The first DTS hackathon is organised by the DTS community and generously funded by the [dhCenter UNIL-EPFL](https://dhcenter-unil-epfl.com/) and the [École Nationale des Chartes](http://www.chartes.psl.eu/).
 The **goal** of this hackathon is to raise awareness about the [DTS specifications](https://w3id.org/dts), encourage their use and, ultimately, to improve the ecosystem of datasets and tools around DTS.
+More information on DTS in the form of presentations can be found [here](https://github.com/distributed-text-services/presentations).

 ## Format